Skip to main content

 Updates to this Privacy Policy

-We will need to update this policy from time to time.
-Whenever we make material changes, we’ll endeavour to tell you in advance by sending a service message to you if we hold your email address.
-Otherwise, please look out for the flags on our websites and materials which indicate we have changed this policy.
+We will need to update this policy from time to time to reflect changes in law, best practice or changes in our handling of personal data.
+Whenever we make material changes, we will endeavour to tell you in advance by sending a service message to you if we hold your email address otherwise we will display a notice on this page.

 If you continue to share information with us or use our websites after we’ve changed our policy, we’ll take it that you accept the changes.